Estimated reading time: 4 minutes

 Many pets suffer in the summer from pollen, just like their human companions.
-This can bring itchy eyes, paws, skin, sneezing etc., resulting in distress and suffering for those that have hay fever.
+This can bring itchy eyes, paws, skin, sneezing etc., resulting in distress and suffering for those with hay fever.

 Does your dog suffer from pollen allergy?

 The causes of pollen allergies in dogs are the same as in humans.
 However, unlike humans, they don’t get runny noses and watery eyes.
 The symptoms our pets get are different and can be displayed as follows.

 - Sore skin between the paws and around the eyes and nose.